c0del1ar/archmux/distro-config/INFO.md

 - Choose an option to setting up your desktop.
 Choose option in `SELF SETUPS` to set manually yours, or choose in `OTHER SETUPS` for implementing a dotfiles setup by other linuxers.
 - It's recommended to use Window Manager for low device.
-- If you choose `XFCE/Openbox` setup, then this will help you [How to XFCE/Openbox](http://openbox.org/wiki/Help:XFCE/Openbox)
+- If you choose `XFCE/Openbox` setup, then this will help you [How to set XFCE/Openbox](http://openbox.org/wiki/Help:XFCE/Openbox)
 - To start VNC Server, open a native termux session (or open new Tab) then type `vncstart`.
 And login back in archlinux session then type `vncstart` again.
 The VNC Server will be serve last desktop GUI setup.

 ### Apps